MakerPrepLA/makerprepla/solutions/codeathon.md

 var postClicks = [];
 for (var i = 0; i < numberOfClicks; i++) {
   postClicks.push(prompt("Which tweet would you like to click on?
 Enter 'c' for 'close all' or 'o' for 'open all'"));
 }

 var tweets = createEmptyArray(numberOfTweets);

-postClicks.forEach(function (click) {
+each(postClicks, function (click) {
     if (click === "o") {
         tweets = allOpen(tweets);
     } else if (click === "c") {